Toyota AE85

-The AE85 series of the Toyota Corolla Levin and Toyota Sprinter Trueno are small, front-engine/rear-wheel-drive compact cars within the front-engine/front-wheel-drive fifth-generation Corolla (E80) range—manufactured by Toyota from 1983 to 1987 in coupé and liftback configurations.
+The AE85 series of the Toyota Corolla Levin/Sprinter Trueno are small, front-engine/rear-wheel-drive compact cars within the mostly front-engine/front-wheel-drive fifth-generation Corolla (E80) range —manufactured by Toyota from 1983 to 1987 in coupé and liftback configurations.

-The AE85 shares its chassis and basic design with the famous AE86, however the AE85 was designed for economy and mainly differs in its engine, whereas the AE86 was designed for performance.
+The AE85 shares its chassis and basic design with the AE86, however the AE85 was designed for economy and mainly differs in its engine, whereas the AE86 was designed for performance.
 It was only sold in Japan and was not sold in North America or other regions.
 The leading characters in the VIN do not always use the same characters as the chassis code, so some less powerful variants of the AE86 (with the 1.6 L 4A engine) were sold there with an AE86 chassis code on the build plate in the engine bay but with AE85 in the VIN.

 Name

 The car is known colloquially in Japan as the Hachi-Go (ハチゴー), meaning "Eight-Five".
 The word "trueno" is Spanish for thunder, and "levin" is Old English for "lightning".
 The Corolla Levin was sold at Toyota Corolla Store locations, whereas the Sprinter Trueno was sold at Toyota Auto Store locations.

 The chassis code "AE85" is used to describe the 1500 cc RWD model from the range.
 In classic Toyota code, the "A" represents the engine that came in the car (3A series), "E" represents the Corolla, "8" represents the fifth generation (E80 series) and "5" represents the variation within this generation.

-Pre-facelift models from 1983-1985 were known as "zenki" (前期, lit. early period), while the facelift 1985-1987 models were known as "kouki" (後期, lit. latter period).
+Pre-facelift models from 1983 to 1985 were known as "zenki" (前期, lit. early period), while the facelift 1985–1987 models were known as "kouki" (後期, lit. latter period).